Peopl3s/clean-architecture-litestar-project-template/docs/getting-started/quickstart.rst

 Quick Start
 ===========

-Get up and running with the Clean Architecture FastAPI template in minutes.
+Get up and running with the Clean Architecture Litestar template in minutes.

 Create Your First Project
 --------------------------